-My work focuses on improvisation, improvised music, and cultural studies.
+My work focuses on music (jazz, popular, and avant-garde), improvisation, and cultural studies.
 I have taught courses in music history, American cultural studies, and the humanities.
 I play the drums.

 …2015 – B.A.
 Oxbridge Honors Music History, William Jewell College…